Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/5-store-data-with-pandas.md

-# Loading data with Pandas
+# Load data with Pandas

 NumPy is great for loading data from CSV files and performing fast mathematical calculations on the data.
 But when it comes to cleaning, analyzing, and manipulating data, nothing beats [Pandas](https://pandas.pydata.org/).
 Pandas, short for *Python Data Analysis Library*, is the library that people who work with data for a living turn to for gathering insights from the data or preparing it for machine learning.
 It uses NumPy for speed and efficiency, and it goes far beyond NumPy in terms of the tools it offers for working with data.
 Like NumPy, Pandas is licensed under the [BSD license](https://www.numpy.org/license.html#license), enabling wide-ranging use with few restrictions.